Austen-Z-Fan/Austen-Z-Fan.github.io/index.md

 </p>

 <p>
-He obtained MS in Computer Sciences and MA in Mathematics (Foundations for Research) in 2023 from Madison.
-Before that, he obtained BS in Computer Sciences and BS in Mathematics, both with Honor-in-the-Major, in 2021 from Madison.
+He obtained M.S. in Computer Sciences and M.A. in Mathematics (Foundations for Research) in 2023 from Madison.
+Before that, he obtained B.S. in Computer Sciences and B.S. in Mathematics, both with Honor-in-the-Major, in 2021 from Madison.
 He started his undergraduate at <a href="https://www.ji.sjtu.edu.cn/">Shanghai Jiao Tong University</a> in Electrical & Computer Engineering in 2016.
 </p>

 <p>